KIDS DENTAL CLEANINGS

-- How often should my child get their teeth cleaned?
+- How often should my child get their teeth professionally cleaned?

 Teaching healthy brushing and flossing habits

 That goes for flossing, too!
-Every child is not the same and each child has different needs when it comes to flossing between their teeth.
-We will help you find an age appropriate solution for your child’s flossing needs.
+Each child has different needs when it comes to flossing between their teeth.
+We will help you find an age-appropriate solution for your child’s flossing needs.
 This will keep cavities at bay!